 Think about heading further away from town and booking a site at a more remote provincial campground.
 The bonus?
 Less people and a campground and area that’s new to you and your family.

 Over the last three years, 1,205 new campsites have been added to the system.
-In December 2021, a fully serviced RV park opened in E.C.
-Manning Provincial Park near 20 Minute Lake.
+In December 2021, a fully serviced RV camping park opened in E.C.
+Manning Provincial Park near Lightning Lake.
 The project is the first of its kind with full water, sewer, electric hook-ups at every site, as well as a heated shower building.

 In 2021, the B.C. government announced $5 million in projects in 24 provincial parks, including upgrades to popular trails, bear caches, water systems and electric vehicle charging stations.
 Things are improving slowly and that’s wonderful, but truthfully, it’s not keeping up with the explosion in demand.
 We need more access to more outdoor spaces.